The relationship between art and business – both legal and illegal – has transferred to the digital world.

 Notable NFT projects.

-Even though the NFT trend is still fairly new, there is already thousands of projects out there.
-Here are a few projects worth watching.
+Even though the NFT trend is still fairly new, there are already thousands of ‘projects’, including the below:

 |Crypto Kitties ||Collect and breed unique kittens.
 One of the first NFT projects with significant traction.|